 The Agency does not anticipate that manufacturing the new product would cause any new chemicals to be discharged into the water.
+The new and predicate products will not be marketed simultaneously.
 The applicant stated that manufacturing the new product is not expected to result in changes in wastewater discharge and therefore, would not require revised or new wastewater discharge permits.